FODMAPs 101: How “Healthy Eating” Can Cause Bloating

 3. Use Curiosity Over Perfection

 Instead of cutting everything out right away, begin by observing.
-Use a food and symptom journal to track how you feel after eating potential triggers like wheat, milk, apples, onions, or snack bars with inulin.
-Symptoms can show up within a few hours, or even a couple of days later.
-Awareness is your superpower.
+Use a food and symptom journal to track how you feel after eating potential FODMAP triggers like wheat, milk, apples, onions, or snack bars with inulin.
+And know that symptoms can show up within a few hours, or even a couple of days later.
+That might sound like a big window to pay attention to, but awareness is your superpower.

-[Grab your Free 7-Day Food & Observation Journal and start tuning in.]
+[Grab your Free Journal to Track Food & Observations and start tuning in.]

 4. Read Labels Through a New Lens